 This describes someone who has died without a Will.
 You definitely don’t want to be this person!

->

-> In its narrowest sense, legacy is just another word for a gift left in your Will.
-However, it can be so much more than that.
+To put it simply, a legacy is a gift left in your Will, but it can also be much more than that.
 Your legacy is what you leave behind, something that summarizes what your life meant and the impact you’ve had on the world.

->

-> Life Insurance ‘Death Benefit’
+Life Insurance ‘Death Benefit’

 This is the amount that is paid out by your life insurance policy when you pass.